aeferguson/remote-logoff/README.md

 ```
 .\remote-logoff.ps1 -ComputerName Server42 -UserName Admin-Bob
 ```

 ### Prerequisites
 You will need administrator credentials to the remote machine and to be on the same domain (if applicable).
+This script uses a WMI call to check if it can log out the specified user.

 ## Authors